-Field Hockey Canada congratulates the Office of Sport Integrity Commissioner’s (OSIC) official launch.
-We look forward to continuing our collaborative discussions with the SDRCC to finalize our Program Agreement to become signatories to the new independent safe sport mechanism.
-FHC has already made our pledge to the SDRCC earlier this year.
+Field Hockey Canada has made our pledge to the SDRCC in early 2023.
 In building our safe sport resources, reporting structure and the policies to govern this over the past 18 months, FHC has already adopted and continues to ensure adherence to the Universal Code of Conduct to Address and Prevent Maltreatment in Sport (UCCMS).
-Field Hockey Canada will continue to keep our members informed as we move through the process of finalizing and signing our agreement.
+Field Hockey Canada is a program signatory of the Office of the Sport Integrity Commissioner (OSIC) and committed to Abuse Free Sport.